Explore your mortgage options

 Home equity loans

 Home equity loans also use your home’s equity as collateral, but instead of receiving a line of credit, you get a lump sum of cash.
 You pay interest on the total home equity loan amount.
-And the payments, which are fixed, start right away.
+The payments, which are typically fixed, start right away.

 Have interest rates dropped since you bought your house?
 Have you built up a decent amount of home equity?

 You may want to consider a cash-out mortgage refinance.
 You take out a new mortgage for more than you currently owe on your home – ideally at a lower interest rate.
-You pay off the existing mortgage and any money left over is yours to keep.
+You pay off the existing mortgage with your new mortgage and any money left over is yours to keep.

 If you don’t need to borrow a lot of money, a credit card might be a better option than a HELOC.
 With a credit card, you can borrow what you need without having to put your home on the line.

 You can even find some credit cards that offer 0% intro APR, meaning that you won’t owe interest initially.

 When you want to make home improvements or cover surprise expenses, HELOCs and personal loans are two popular options.
 Both can get you the cash you need.
 You just need to know the pros and cons of each so you can make a choice that’s in line with your finances.

 No matter which loan you choose, it’s important to be vigilant about your finances in general.
 The better financial position you’re in, the likelier it is that you’ll qualify for lower interest rates and a higher borrowing limit.